Block on Trump's Asylum Ban Upheld by Supreme Court

 Well, the bar exam is over, and you have nothing else to do except look for gainful employment, get a post-bar fellowship, and fret about whether or not you passed.
-While you're doing all that, you might as well be doing some networking.
+While you're doing all that, you might as well do some networking.
 Is there something beyond law school alumni functions and bar association happy hours?

 I'm glad you asked, because yes, there is: bar association committees!